SoftJourn/sj_coins_vending_frontend/README.md

 # Vending Admin

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

 ## Certificate issue on testing server
 In order to login to the app you will need to add certificate of sjcoins.testing.softjourn.if.ua to trusted store.

-###Linux
+### Linux
 Most browsers use their own CA database, and so tools like certutil have to be used to modify their contents (on Debian that is provided by the libnss3-tools package).
 For example, with Chrome you run something along the lines of:

 `certutil -d sql:$HOME/.pki/nssdb -A -t "C,," -n "Softjourn CA" -i /path/to/CA/cert.file`